As Israel and Iran weigh truce, US troops in region remain on alert

 | The Hague, Netherlands

-The ceasefire between Iran and Israel Monday was announced by President Donald Trump amid some doubt about whether those nations were actually on board.
+A shaky ceasefire between Iran and Israel Monday was announced by President Donald Trump amid doubt about whether those nations were actually on board.

-A few hours later, it was being held up by some analysts as an example of the effectiveness of a large but limited use of U.S. military power.
+A few hours later, it was being tested by fresh Israeli attacks on Iran.
+But some analysts say a truce, should it hold up, could serve as an example of the effectiveness of a large but limited use of U.S. military power.

-The ceasefire came on the heels of a massive military strike Sunday in which the U.S. followed Israel in attacking Iranian nuclear facilities.
+The ceasefire announcement came on the heels of a massive military strike Sunday in which the U.S. followed Israel in attacking Iranian nuclear facilities.
 President Trump quickly pronounced an “overwhelming success,” and from the U.S. military’s point of view, this was indeed the case.

 Why We Wrote This

-Note: Editor's note: This story was updated on June 24, the day of initial publication, with news of ceasefire violations, and to give the correct spelling for Andrea Stricker's name.